-Not only do we need more housing to be built, we must also ensure that a range of housing types and sizes are built across the region.
-Around three quarters of our housing stock are stand-alone dwellings, which are dispersed throughout Auckland.
+Not only do we need more good quality housing to be built, we must also ensure that a range of housing types and sizes are built across the region.

-Our housing must also be well-designed and constructed, and delivered at affordable prices.
+Our housing must also be well-designed and constructed and delivered at affordable prices.
+This includes homes and developments that are accessible for older people and people with disabilities.

 Delivering the number of well-constructed and affordable homes that Aucklanders need is a significant challenge and can only be overcome through concerted effort.